darkartaudio/dragonaut/README.md

 * 0 values are used by renderMap function to create functional barriers
 * other values are for easily visually laying out the map and have no functional effect

-The game uses the array to render the visible portion of the map.
+The game uses the array to render the visible portion of the map on the `<canvas>`.

 ```javascript
 // draw the (viewRange * 2 + 1) by (viewRange * 2 + 1) map square around character